-There is dynamic interaction between the various curriculum areas of the Montessori classroom, while each area emphasizes a specific skill these skills build upon each other and are interrelated to and dependent on skills learned in other areas of the classroom.
-This connection between different areas of curriculum enhances children’s natural interest in and enthusiasm for learning new things.
+There is dynamic interaction among the various curriculum areas of the Montessori classroom.
+The specific skills of each area build upon each other and are interrelated to and dependent on skills learned in other areas of the classroom.
+This connection enhances children’s natural interest in and enthusiasm for learning.

-Each child progresses through the curriculum areas at the own individually appropriate pace.
-Therefore being sufficiently challenged and proficient in each area based on their own development and needs.
+Each child progresses at his or her own individually appropriate pace, allowing each to be appropriately challenged and to become proficient in each area according to individual development and needs.

 In the Montessori classroom, children and adults take care to be gracious toward and courteous of one another.
 This area of the curriculum encourages respect for oneself, for other members of the community, for the living things in the classroom, and for the environment.
 Carrying things carefully, returning them to their place so others may use them, moving gracefully and carefully, using polite and respectful language, showing consideration to others, good table manners, properly introducing oneself, and interrupting politely are all part of the lessons in Grace and Courtesy.

 Practical Life activities are central to the Montessori classroom and prepare the child for all other areas.
 Practical Life exercises give children the opportunity to refine their fine motor skills, hand-eye coordination, hand strength, balance, concentration and ability to do things for themselves.
 Through the repetition of Practical Life activities, children develop practical skills that will serve them all their lives.
 Some of the Primary Practical Life exercises include Pouring, Lacing, Scooping, Flower Arranging, Food Preparation and Serving, and Table Washing.